Close Menu

 A secure lock screen is the first line of defense against unauthorized access.

-• Strong Passcodes: You need to use strong, complex passcodes rather than simple PINs or patterns that can be easily guessed.
+• Strong Passcodes: Use strong, complex passcodes rather than simple PINs or patterns that can be easily guessed.

 Use of VPNs and Security Apps